 The City's Citizen Participation process centers around the Capital Improvement Budget (CIB) process.
-Currently, the CIB committee is comprised of 18 Saint Paul residents representing each of the Minnesota senate districts located in Saint Paul.
-These residents are charged with hearing project proposal presentations, scoring projects, and providing funding allocation recommendations to the Mayor and City Council.
-Whereas the City budget is completed and approved on an annual basis, the CIB budget is completed for a two-year cycle based on recommendations from the CIB Committee, as shown in Attachment A.
+Currently, the CIB committee is comprised of 18 Saint Paul citizens representing each of the Minnesota senate districts located in Saint Paul.
+These citizens are charged with hearing project proposal presentations, scoring projects, and offering comments.
+The CIB process was re-designed beginning with the FY 2018-19 Consolidated Plan budget.
+Whereas the City budget is completed and approved on an annual basis, the CIB budget is completed for a two-years cycle based on recommendations from the CIB Committee, as shown in Attachment A.

-A public hearing was held during the CIB funding cycle to solicit comments regarding funding selection and priorities prior to the Committee making its formal recommendations to the Mayor and Council.
-There are additional comment periods and public hearings held during the adoption of the City budget and the Consolidated Planning development process.
+A public hearing was held during the CIB funding cycle to solicit comments regarding funding selection and priorities prior to the Committee making its formal recommendations.
+The CIB Committee's recommendations are presented to the Mayor and Council and are the basis for the selection of projects and programs funded with CDBG funds.
+There are additional comment periods and public hearings held during the adoption of the City budget and the consolidated planning process.

 The City also sought input from public and private agencies that provide health, social, and fair housing services, including agencies focused on services to children, elderly, persons with disabilities, and the homeless.
-The continuous coordination and collaboration between the City, Ramsey County Continuum of Care, and other housing/health care providers allows the City to regularly assess the needs of individuals and families experiencing homelessness.
-State and local health and child welfare agencies were consulted for addressing lead-based paint hazards section of the Annual Action Plan.
+The continuous coordination and collaboration between the City, Ramsey County CoC, and other housing/health care providers allows the City to regularly assess the needs of homeless individuals and families.
+State and local health and child welfare agencies were consulted regarding addressing lead-based paint hazards section of the Action Plan.